stervel/stervel.github.io/_works/2024-05-25-memoir-proj.md

 ![a design of timeline](/assets/img/w-mfa-a.png)
 {% endfigure %}

 {% figure caption:"Chapter divider.
-Background is the outline of rivers of Jambi, from which their slogans, which I personally queried and set from the OSM data." %}
+Background is the outline of the many rivers of the swath of Jambi, from which their slogans, which I personally queried and set from the OSM data." %}
 ![a small art of the chapter divider](/assets/img/w-mfa-cdiv.png)
 {% endfigure %}